alexandr2110pro/aline-backend-challenge/README.md

 Create a fork, implement and create a pull request on the github.

-Append a gif files for each use case:
+Append a gif file for each use case:
  - login 2 users from 2 browsers & reload both browsers & show the log panel
  - post some messages & show the log panel
  - like/dislike some messages & show the log panel